Late Spring FAQs

 As we transition into summer, you’ll continue to see all of our craveable salad greens on the menu plus blueberries, loads of squash, cucumbers, basil, a variety of peppers, tomatillos, eggplant, beans, okra, and, of course, tomatoes.

 Can I find you at a farmers market?

-Due to the uncertainty surrounding C19, we will not attend any farmers markets in May.
-We will reevaluate that decision as we approach June and July.
+Due to the uncertainty surrounding C19, we will not attend any farmers markets this season.
+We will reevaluate that decision as we approach the summer.

 In the meantime, here are all the places you will find us this month!

 Why can’t I order after 9:00AM on Tuesday?

 For the first few weeks of farm box sales, we allowed ordering much later in the week.
 Kikki was up until 3:00AM more than once printing off late orders and making labels and creating packing sheets for our first shift team who arrives at the farm at 6:00AM.
 It was frantic, stressful, and exhausting, especially as our farm box sales grew.